scaag92/python_crash_course_coursera/README.md

-# Python Crash Course - Google Automation
+# Python Crash Course - Google Automation :google:

 This repository is a comprehensive guide to some of the fundamental concepts of Python programming.
-It includes examples and explanations of various Python constructs and data types.
+It includes examples and explanations of various Python constructs and data types. 🐍

 ## Contents